 (Updated, January 2014)

-As the English-language media likes to point out, Korea is a “sexually conservative” country, but sometimes there’s something to the stereotype.
-For instance, contraceptive commercials were banned from television until as late as January 2006.
+The first frustration is that contraceptive commercials were banned from television until as late as January 2006.
 What’s more, it wouldn’t be until July 2013 that condoms actually graced Korean screens.
-Ironic, considering exceptions had already been made for the sake of HIV/AIDS prevention campaigns that played in October 2004 (source, left: The Hankyoreh).
+This was especially ironic considering exceptions had already been made for the sake of HIV/AIDS prevention campaigns that played in October 2004.

 The delay is interesting, and deserves further investigation; possibly, some de-facto restrictions against condom commercials remained.
 Either way, contraceptive pill manufacturers at least soon took advantage of the lifting of the ban, starting with this commercial by Mercilon four months later, and now nobody bats an eye seeing the pill on television or at the cinema.
 (Opening image source: The Hankyoreh.)

 Originally, the first half of this post was devoted to that commercial, as public statements by the actress, 22 year-old SNU student Kim So-mi (김소미), appeared to indicate a false ignorance of the pill, as well as making sure to distance herself from the sexually-active women the commercial was aimed at: